ndori/RxLoading/README.md

 ## **LoadingLayout Usage**
 Some of it's features are listed above, let's see how we use it.

-it's basic functionality is the ability to hide and show other views, so while we load a page we can only show the relevant parts, hide the rest and when the data is ready we can show the views.
+its basic functionality is the ability to hide and show other views, so while we load a page we can only show the relevant parts, hide the rest and when the data is ready we can show the views.

 #### **wrap it:**
 ```xml